carlkibler/m2pycrypto/README.md

 * M2Crypto is a pain to compile on OS X and some other platforms.
 * PyCrypto is the opposite: actively maintained and easy to install.
 * PyCrypto supports Python 2.1 through 3.3.

+Caveat: pycrypto is about 1/10 as fast.
+Don't let this dissuade you though.
+If encryption is your biggest bottleneck then kudos to you! *Many* applications and major websites are using pycrypto.
+It isn't slow, it just isn't as fast as M2Crypto.

 How to replace m2secret with m2pycrypto